 • The patient was originally diagnosed with UC.
 Colectomy pathology confirmed that the patient had extensive UC and backwash ileitis.

-• He underwent a three-stage total proctocolectomy with ileal pouch anal anastomosis (IPAA) due to medically refractory UC.
+• He underwent a 3 stage total proctocolectomy with IPAA due to medically refractory UC.

 • Approximately 1-year post-IPAA, the patient developed antibiotic refractory pouchitis and was diagnosed with CDLPI due to severe chronic ileitis of the afferent limb.
 He was started on STELARA every 8 weeks.